Telehealth: The Next Big Thing in Corporate Wellness

 Technology has changed the game for health care services and solutions.

 Because of the ongoing COVID-19 pandemic, virtual health care, popularly known as telehealth, is the talk of the town.
-Although telehealth services were in use even before COVID-19 arrived on the scene, there has been a steep rise in the use of the same post-pandemic.
+Although this service was in use even before COVID-19 arrived on the scene, there has been a steep rise in the use of the same post-pandemic.

-According to a study by GlobalMed, in five years before 2019, telemedicine, which is a subset of telehealth, saw growth by 44 percent.
-Additionally, according to McKinsey & Co., the increase in the use of telehealth services in the wake of the pandemic has led to a rise in the investment in virtual health care.
+According to a study by GlobalMed, in five years before 2019, telemedicine, which is a subset of telehealth, saw a growth of 44 percent.
+Additionally, McKinsey & Co. suggests the increase in the use of this service in the wake of the pandemic has led to a rise in investment in virtual health care.

-In April this year, McKinsey’s survey revealed that 46% of U.S. consumers opted for telehealth instead of personal visits to hospitals and health clinics.
-McKinsey’s study also showed that telehealth’s consumer adoption has increased from 11 percent in 2019 to 49 percent in 2020.
+McKinsey's survey revealed in April 2020 that 46% of U.S. consumers opted for telehealth more.
+McKinsey's study also showed that telehealth consumer adoption has increased from 11 percent in 2019 to 49 percent in 2020.

 What is telehealth?

-According to mayoclinic.org, “Telehealth is the use of digital information and communication technologies, such as computers and mobile devices, to access health care services remotely and manage your health care.”
+According to Mayo Clinic, "Telehealth is the use of digital mediums, which include computers and mobile devices, to access health care services and manage your health care."

 Examples of telehealth include: